DIAGNijmegen/website-content/docs/dev/setting-up-a-new-website.md

 # Setting up a new website

-This file describe the steps to set up a new website.
+This file describes the steps to set up a new website.

 ## 1. Setting up the repository